zkoss/zk-mvvm-book/data_binding/validator.md

     <constraint-validator-factory>org.hibernate.validator.engine.ConstraintValidatorFactoryImpl</constraint-validator-factory>
 </validation-config>
 ```
-You can customize the setting depending on your requirement.
+You can customize the settings according to your requirements.

 ### Usage
 Add constraint in JavaBean's property with Java annotation.